French submarine Euler: Design and description

 For surface running, the Brumaires were powered by two diesel engines, each driving one propeller shaft.
 The engines were designed to produce a total of 840 PS, but normally only produced 725 PS, which was enough to give the boats a speed of 13 kn.
 When submerged each shaft was driven by a 330 PS electric motor.
 The maximum speed underwater was 8.8 kn.
 They had a surface endurance of 2000 nmi at 9.6 kn and a submerged endurance of 84 nmi at 5 kn.

 The Brumaire class was armed with one 450 mm torpedo tube in the bow and 6 external 450 mm torpedo launchers; all of which were positioned on the top of the hull.
 The two forward ones were fixed outwards at an angle of six degrees.
 The other launchers were single rotating Drzewiecki drop collars amidships.
 They could traverse 135 degrees to each side of the boat.
 One reload was provided for the bow tube.

 Construction and career

 Euler was ordered on 29 October 1906 and was laid down in 1910 at the Arsenal de Cherbourg.
-The boat was launched on 12 Octrober 1912 and commissioned on 5 September 1913.
+The boat was launched on 12 October 1912 and commissioned on 5 September 1913.
 She was assigned to the 2nd Submarine Squadron (3^{e} escadrille des sous-marins) of the 2nd Light Squadron (2^{e} escadre légère) at Cherbourg when the First World War began a month later.